1760 - British three pronged attack against Montreal

 On September 1, Lévis who had been informed that part of Murray's Corps had already landed at Varennes, reconnoitred the position of M. de Roquemaure near Saint-Jean and ordered him to retire to Laprairie during the evening.
 The same day, Haviland's Corps advanced from Saint-Jean to Chambly.
 Haviland opened communication with Murray, and they both looked daily for the arrival of Amherst, whose approach was rumoured by prisoners and deserters.

-On September 2, Lévis assembled his Indian Allies at Laprairie to ask them for their assistance.
-During the meeting, an Indian messenger arrived and informed the assembly that peace had been concluded with the British.
-The Indians dispersed immediately, leaving Lévis alone with his officers.
+On September 2, Lévis assembled his Native American Allies at Laprairie to ask them for their assistance.
+During the meeting, a Native American messenger arrived and informed the assembly that peace had been concluded with the British.
+The Native American warriors dispersed immediately, leaving Lévis alone with his officers.
 The same day, the Chevalier de La Corne informed Lévis that Fort Lévis had been taken and that Amherst was at Les Cèdres within one day from Montréal.
 Lévis then gave orders for all French troops to the south of Montréal to retire to the Island of Montréal.

 On September 3, according to Lévis' orders, French forces retired to the Island of Montréal.